-The objective of this RFSQ is to select a pool of qualified Vendors to provide asneeded SUD treatment services at County Behavioral Health Facilities.
-Specific tasks and deliverables, etc. will be determined when Work Order solicitations are issued.
+The objective of this RFSQ is to select a pool of qualified Vendors to provide SUSS.
+Specific tasks, deliverables, etc., will be determined at the time the Department issues a Work Order Solicitation (WOS).

-- 2.5.1 Master Agreements will be executed with all vendors determined to be qualified for the specific category(ies) for which they submit an SOQ. - 2.5.2 Upon the Department's execution of Master Agreements, qualified vendors will become County contractors, and thereafter be solicited under competitive conditions to provide as-needed SUD treatment services at County Behavioral Health Facilities under Work Order Solicitations (WOS) to be issued by County.
+- 2.5.1 Master Agreements will be executed with all Vendors determined to be qualified for the specific category(ies) for which they submit an SOQ. - 2.5.2 Upon the Department's execution of Master Agreements, qualified Vendors will become County contractors, and thereafter be solicited under competitive conditions to provide as needed SUSS under Work Orders to be issued by the County.
 Work Orders will include a Statement of Work which will describe in detail the particular project and the work required for the performance thereof.
-Payment for all work will be either on a time and materials basis or on a fixed price per deliverable basis, subject to the total maximum amount specified on each individual Work Order.
-The execution of a Master Agreement does not guarantee a contractor any minimum amount of business. - 2.5.3 If the Master Agreement includes various categories of services, only those contractors that submit an SOQ and qualify for the specific category will be contacted to submit a bid/proposal in response to a WOS for that category.
+Payment for all work will be either on a time and materials basis or on a fixed price per deliverable basis, subject to the Total Maximum Amount specified on each individual Work Order.
+The execution of a Master Agreement does not guarantee a contractor any minimum amount of business. - 2.5.3 If the Master Agreement includes various categories of services, only those contractors that submit an SOQ and qualify for the specific category, will be contacted to submit a bid/proposal in response to a WOS for that category.